desktop/desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version & OS

-Open the 'About GitHub Desktop' menu to see Desktop's version.
+Open the 'About GitHub Desktop' menu to see the GitHub Desktop version.
 Also include what operating system you are using.

 ### Steps to reproduce the behavior